WAVES AND WILDLIFE

 From April 1 through June 30, 2019, Save Our Shores is accepting photographers’ best shots of state marine protects areas (MPAs) along the Monterey Bay National Marine Sanctuary for our Waves and Wildlife photo competition.
 The top images will be on the First Friday Santa Cruz art trail on August 2 at the Sanctuary Exploration Center and will remain displayed throughout the month.
 We aim to raise awareness and appreciation of our local MPAs by highlighting these locations and the amazing life within them!
 Scroll down for Submission Rules and Guidelines.

-The top three images will win amazing prizes which we’ll announce in late April!
+The top three images will win amazing prizes which can be seen further down on this page.
 Here are the 1st, 2nd, and 3rd place winning images from 2018’s competition:

 WHAT ARE MARINE PROTECTED AREAS?